Plone Conference 2016: Boston, Massachusetts, USA

 October 17-23, 2016: training, keynotes, presentations, lighting talks, and sprints

-The conference will include a solid week of the Plone training, inspiring keynotes, exciting talks, and productive sprints that we have all come to expect.
+The conference included a solid week of the Plone training, inspiring keynotes, exciting talks, and productive sprints that we have all come to expect.

 Plone spirit and the flavor of New England

-In 2016 Plone will be celebrating its 15th birthday.
-The conference will:
+In 2016 Plone celebrated its 15th birthday.
+The conference has:

 Location, Location, Location!